rmnavr/fptk/README.md

 # Project status

 As of July 2025, full documentation and testing is implemented.
-However, stable release is not yet reached (small API-breaking changes can happen)
+However, stable release is not yet reached (API-breaking changes can happen)

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- Installation ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->